cssmenumaker/jQuery-Plugin-Responsive-Drop-Down/README.md

 #Responsive Dropdown Menu Plugin

 A small jQuery plugin which allows you to create various types of menus for mobile devices.
-You can create a menu which can be toggled with a tap on mobile devices, a menu where the menu and the submenus can be toggled or a select list menu.
+You can create a menu which can be toggled with a tap on mobile devices, a mmenu where each submenu can be toggled or a select list menu.

 ##Usage